lammps/lammps/doc/src/pair_mliap.rst

   To load a model from memory
   (i.e. an existing python object), call `lammps.mliap.load_unified(unified)` from python, and then specify the filename as "EXISTS".
-When using lammps via the library mode, you will need to call `lammps.mliappy.activate_mliappy(lmp)` on the active lammps object before the pair style is defined.
-This call locates and loads the mliap-specific python module that is built into lammps.
+When using LAMMPS via the library mode, you will need to call `lammps.mliappy.activate_mliappy(lmp)` on the active LAMMPS object before the pair style is defined.
+This call locates and loads the mliap-specific python module that is built into LAMMPS.

 Mixing, shift, table, tail correction, restart, rRESPA info
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""